Home

 This is exactly the type of light you do NOT want to get.
 This light reflector is wide right here because it has a built in ballast, forcing you to deal with the extra heat inside your garden.
 I do not recommend using this type.

-digital ballast for HID grow lights More recently, another option has become available.
+Several years ago, another option became available.
 This is the digital ballast.
 A digital ballast uses computer chips to draw and produce exactly the electricity needed to run your light in a way that maximizes its light output.

 A standard ballast uses a coil to do this.
 The coil has a cycle to control electric output.
 At the top of each cycle, there is a little extra energy than is needed to run the light.
 This extra energy is wasted each time as the cycle starts over (which is constantly).